charpeni/react-native-url-polyfill/README.md

 - **Blob support**.
 Supports React Native's Blob without additional steps.
 - **Hermes support**.
 Supports [Hermes](https://github.com/facebook/hermes), a JavaScript engine optimized for running React Native.
 - **Expo support**.
 Supports [Expo](https://expo.dev/) and tested against.
+- **Web support**.
+Most of the time, this polyfill isn't useful on web and therefore using `react-native-url-polyfill/auto` will be no-op on web.

 ## Why do we need this?